Appendix C — Changes in the Fourth Edition

 Rationale: Strength and penetration resistance testing should be undertaken using current best practices, which do not need to be specified in this document. - AMEND Fragipan to include expected horizon notation, and remove reference to specific types of field testing.
 Additionally, clarify that bulk density is expected to be greater than or equal to 1.5 Mg/m3.

-- AMEND the table in Reactive Aluminium test to match the new Soil Description Manual draft and demonstrate more realistic reaction colours.
+- AMEND the table in Reactive Aluminium test to match the new Soil Description Manual and demonstrate more realistic reaction colours.

-Key
+C.0.1.3 Key

 Rationale: This change helps to account for soils that have only a slight colour difference (e.g. visually perceptible darkening but still within the same Munsell chip, or only a Hue shift) in the A horizon due to tillage, low natural organic carbon content, or similar, but are still clearly too developed and in the wrong landscapes for the Raw order to make sense.